Tahlequah, the orca who carried her dead calf for 17 days, is pregnant again

 “They are amazing societies that pass culture down from generation to generation.
 They are creatures of habit.”

-However, right where orcas hunt — the west side of San Juan Island, Swiftsure Bank, and other salmon hot spots in the eastern end of the Strait of Juan de Fuca — are right now are busy with boaters, commercial ships and fishermen.
+However, right where orcas hunt — the west side of San Juan Island, Swiftsure Bank, and other salmon hot spots in the eastern end of the Strait of Juan de Fuca — right now are busy with boaters, commercial ships and fishermen.

 Down to a population of just 72 whales, every baby counts for southern resident orcas.
 And their chances for successful pregnancies are not good.
 About two-thirds of all southern resident pregnancies are typically lost, researcher Sam Wasser of the Center for Conservation Biology at the University of Washington has found.
 Stress from hunger due to lack of salmon is linked to the whales’ poor reproductive success, according to his research.